GiveawayDispenser/Twitch-Giveaway-Raffle-Bot/README.md

     Users would then enter the keyword to enter.
 !winner - Announces the winner.
     The winner acknowledges that they can and will accept the free key.
-!lock - Locks in the winner, finalizes the giveaway, disperses any currency, and reports the raffle rolls to discord (if configured).
+!lock - Locks in the winner, finalizes the giveaway, disperses any currency, and reports the giveaway rolls to discord (if configured).
   ```

 **Giveaway Utility Commands**
-- <kbd>!endgiveaway</kbd> - End the current giveaway.
-No luck or stats will result from the giveaway.
-Useful if you start a giveaway on accident, as a test, or use the wrong keyword.

 - <kbd>!gcount</kbd> - Giveaway Count.
 This will announce in chat how many viewers are currently entered in the giveaway.
 - <kbd>!add _targetuser_</kbd> - Add targetuser to the current giveaway if they are not entered already.
 This might be useful if someone asks you to enter them in the raffle while they are on discord but unable to type for example.